Source-Proof Agency Follow-Up

 Why This Industry Is Different

-Agency and B2B Services Prospect Follow-Up Teams need phone coverage built around their actual calls
+Agency and B2B Services Prospect Follow-Up Calls need phone coverage built around their actual calls

 The phone experience should match how the business earns trust, books revenue, and hands off exceptions.

 Chili Piper's form benchmark found qualified submissions booked meetings at 66.7%, far above its average form-to-meeting rate.
-High-context service requests need a fast calendar or callback path before they stall.
+High-context audit requests, proposal callbacks, referrals, and service inquiries need a fast calendar or callback path before they stall.

 Lead response decay is not only a SaaS problem